tetrapod00/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 To display a sprite with additive blending, create a Sprite2D node and assign a texture to it.
 In the inspector, scroll down to the **CanvasItem > Material** section, unfold it and click the dropdown next to the **Material** property.
-Choose **New CanvasItemMaterial**, click the newly created material to edit it, then set **Blend Mode** to **Add**.
+Choose :btn:`New CanvasItemMaterial`, click the newly created material to edit it, then set **Blend Mode** to **Add**.